5 Dealing with messy data

 tail(cbind(rev_data, weather_data))

 Clearly, this is not the desired output!
 We need a way to connect the rows in rev_data with the right rows in weather_data.
 Put differently, we need something that allows us to connect the observations in one table to those in another.
 Variables used to connect tables are known as keys, and must in some way uniquely identify observations.
-In this case the DATE column gives us the key - each observation is uniquely determined by it’s DATE.
+In this case the DATE column gives us the key – each observation is uniquely determined by its DATE.
 So to combine the two tables, we can combine rows from rev_data with the rows from weather_data that have the same DATE values.
 In the following sections, we’ll look at different ways of merging tables using data.table and dplyr.

 But first, a word of warning: finding the right keys for merging tables is not always straightforward.
 For a more complex example, consider the nycflights13 package, which contains five separate but connected datasets: